 We have read how carrying out a ministry has become a challenge for pastors today.
-Social networks, conflicts, the COVID-19 crisis, the effects it has produced in a social, psychological and emotional level, among other aspects, have made pastors face unprecedented realities, both in their inner world and the world of those they minister.
-Then, the question arises, how to minister with a broken identity?
+Let’s see how to show self-awareness in your ministry.
+Social networks, conflicts, the COVID-19 crisis, and the effects it has produced on a social, psychological, and emotional level, among others, have left pastors facing unprecedented challenges, both in their inner world and the world of those they minister.
+The question then is, how do you minister with a broken identity?
 How can you help others when you, as a pastor, are facing your own struggles in life?
-How can you give others the support they need and that you feel you cannot give?
+How can you give others the support they need that you feel you cannot give?
 I will show you how you can do it.

 This is an indispensable discipline.
 There can be no change in your life without self-knowledge.
-It involves seeing ourselves clearly, being aware of our thoughts, our emotions; be aware of how our pain leads us to see ourselves and others in dysfunctional ways, and how that impacts us.
+This requires seeing ourselves clearlclearly, being aware of our thoughts, and our emotions, being aware of how our pain leads us to see ourselves and others in dysfunctional ways, and how that impacts us.

-Car Jung said the following: “When you make the unconscious conscious, you can choose”.
-We cannot change something of what we are not aware.
+Carl Jung said the following: “When you make the unconscious conscious, you can choose.”
+We cannot change something we are not aware of.

 Let me explain the idea: the mind has two dimensions.
-Three, according to Freud.
-But I will only talk about the two most important of them, the conscious and the unconscious.
+Three, according to Freud, but I will only talk about the two most important of them, the conscious and the unconscious.
 The conscious is what I have in my mind at the moment, the short-term memory.
-In the unconscious I have all the positive and negative experiences stored, traumas, sad memories, all the long-term memory.
-But, the thing is that these aspects are not in a conscious level.
+In the unconscious, I store all the positive and negative experiences, traumas, sad memories, and long-term memory.
+But, they are not on a conscious level.

-Most interesting of all is that 95% of my daily decisions come from my unconscious.
-Who directs my life is my unconscious, not my conscious.
-I am being driven by the mindsets, life scripts and core beliefs that I have developed throughout my life and are stored in my unconscious.
+Most interesting of all is that 95 percent of my daily decisions come from my unconscious.
+My unconscious directs my life, not my conscious.
+I am being driven by the mindsets, life scripts, and core beliefs that I have developed throughout my life and stored in my unconscious.

-That is why we end up doing the things we do not want to do, because many times we are directed by the interpretations that we have unconsciously given to the experiences we have had in our lives.
-If those experiences have not been processed properly, they have the potential to lead us to repeat patterns of thoughts and behaviors that will influence our future in a positive or negative way.
+That is why we end up doing the things we do not want to do, as many times we are directed by the interpretations that we have unconsciously given to the experiences we have had in our lives.
+If those experiences have not been processed properly, they have the potential to lead us to repeat patterns of thoughts and behaviors that will influence our future positively or negatively.

 But there is more to it.
-You need to practice self-awareness because your emotional stability is at the mercy of your ancestors, Matta William said.
-Your ancestors’ emotional dynamics and the maladaptive or positive behaviors are transmitted from generation to generation, and, today, you are not just the result of your decisions, but also the result of the influence that those previous generations have on you.
-Your ending was written since your beginning.
+You need to practice self-awareness because your emotional stability is at the mercy of your ancestors, according to William Matta.
+Your ancestors’ emotional dynamics and maladaptive or positive behaviors are transmitted from generation to generation, and, today, you are not just the result of your decisions, but also the result of the influence those previous generations had on you.
+Your ending was written at your beginning.
 If you do not want your future to be determined by your ancestors, you need to rewrite your history.
 Only then can you write the last chapter of your life.

-But, along with self-knowledge is vulnerability.
 You cannot achieve self-knowledge if you do not make yourself vulnerable.
-Feeling vulnerable refers to a psychological state in which we are aware of an emotional wound that we think we cannot overcome.
-Vulnerability is that step you take of uncertainty, risk, and emotional exposure.
+Feeling vulnerable refers to a psychological state in which we are aware of an emotional wound that we feel we cannot overcome.
+Vulnerability is the step you take toward uncertainty, risk, and emotional exposure.

 Practice the ministry of presence

 The best gift you can give to those who suffer and are around you is your presence, said Thich Nhat Hanh.
 That was the ministry Jesus carried.
-He was with those who suffered, with the sinners, the miserable, those who are mourning.
-His presence was more effective than any miracle He could have done.
+He was with those who suffered, with the sinners, the miserable, and those who were mourning.
+His presence was more effective than any miracle He could have performed.
 Jesus’ presence brought security, hope, and refuge.